tiagoyuzo/interacting-populations/README.md

 - Finite difference (Crank-Nicolson) method;
 - Predictor-corrector method for successive linearization in time stepping

-This code was used for my master dissertation, available online at http://repositorio.unicamp.br/handle/REPOSIP/307267?mode=full
+This code was used for my master dissertation (in Portuguese), available online at http://repositorio.unicamp.br/handle/REPOSIP/307267?mode=full